thochewa/OpenCV/README.md

 # OpenCV
-Contains work on OpenCV's Deep Learning module.
+Contains work on OpenCV's Deep Learning module and uses a pretrained GoogleNet.

+...
+I will add more info!